hermetati46/Twilight-Grounds---Co/README.md

 - Week 7 (Deployment): Deploy the website to a live server and submit the final project.

 # Part 1 Details
-This submission covers the initial planning and setup phase of the project, including the project proposal, content sourcing plan, and the creation of the initial project structure and GitHub repository.
+This submission coverd the initial planning and setup phase of the project, including the project proposal, content sourcing plan, and the creation of the initial project structure and GitHub repository.

+# Part 2 Details
+This submission coverd the Styling of the website by implementing CSS styling, Grid/Flexbox layout, and Responsiveness using media queries, relative units, and optimized images.

-(Part 2 and Part 3 will follow in future submissions).
+(Part 3 will follow in future submissions).

 # Sitemap
 This sitemap outlines the structure and hierarchy of the website's pages.